Virginia Key: Special features

 The Atlantic Oceanographic and Meteorological Laboratory (AOML) is one of the Oceanic and Atmospheric Research (OAR) Facilities of the National Oceanic and Atmospheric Administration (NOAA).
 NOAA/AOML is a part of the US Department of Commerce (DOC) and is located in Miami, Florida.
 AOML's mission is to conduct basic and applied research in oceanography, tropical meteorology, atmospheric and oceanic chemistry, and acoustics.
 The research seeks to understand the physical characteristics and processes of the ocean and the atmosphere, both separately and as a coupled system.

 Along the causeway onto Virginia Key is a long strip of bay front popular with windsurfers and sailors, called Hobie Beach after the Hobie Cats that set sail from the shore.
 It's also the only Miami-area beach that allows dogs.
-Nearby rest rooms and a great view of the curving shoreline make this an ideal place for tailgate parties.
+This island features nearby rest rooms and scenic view of the curving shoreline, making it a popular option for tailgate parties.

 The Miami Seaquarium is a marine park on Virginia Key, opened in 1955.